Gandi/wagtail-localize-panel/docs/source/users/configuration.rst

 click the save button.

 .. image:: ./screen_7.png
-   :alt: Add the role to the user user.
+   :alt: Add the role to the user.

-Now users in the group have the panel of translations in there home page:
+Now users in the group have the panel of translations in their home page:

 .. image:: ./screen_8.png
-   :alt: Add the role to the user user.
+   :alt: Add the role to the user.

-if the checkbox `Receive email on new translations` is checked, every time the page in the source lang is published, an email will be sent to users to prevent for the incoming translations.
+if the checkbox `Receive email on new translations` is checked, every time the page in the source lang is published, an email will be sent to users to notify them of the incoming translations.

 .. important::

-   This plugin automatically "synchronize translations", so it is now useless to use the `Sync translated pages`
+   This plugin automatically does the "synchronize translations", so it is now useless to use the `Sync translated pages`